BC Vision zero

 Vision Zero Grants Webinar

-• Provided an overview of Vision Zero and the grant process
+• An overview of Vision Zero and the grant process;

 • Highlighted examples of successful projects to inspire your own initiatives